 Global Schools Foundation Listed by fulcrumsec Ransomware Group

 On June 10, 2026, the Global Schools Foundation appeared on the leak site of the ransomware group Fulcrumsec.
-The Singapore-based nonprofit, which operates a network of private international schools across Asia and the Middle East, had internal files exfiltrated during a ransomware attack.
+The Singapore-based nonprofit, which operates a network of private international schools across Asia and the Middle East, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates the foundation manages schools under brands including the Global Indian International School and follows an Indian curriculum framework.
 The data exposed consists of internal files; the exact volume and specific types of records remain unclear from available reporting.
 No confirmed victim count for individuals has been released, though the nature of an educational nonprofit suggests student, parent, staff, and alumni information could be involved.
 The listing on the Fulcrumsec leak site carries an implicit extortion deadline typical of ransomware operations, though no exact date has been publicly detailed beyond the initial June 10 posting.